-Any outgoing mail from a resident/student will be brought to the Campus Information Center, then forwarded to the copy center for mailing.
+Any outgoing mail from a resident student can be brought to the front desk of their residence hall, which will be forwarded to the Copy Center for mailing.
+Non-resident students can bring outgoing mail directly to the Copy Center for mailing.
 All outgoing mail must have a return address on it.
-The new postal regulation requires this in case a piece of mail needs to be returned to the sender.
-The post office will NOT process it unless it has a return address.
-It will be returned to the college mail room.

-When any resident/student receives a package, they will be notified via e-mail listed as "High Importance."
-Students must pick up their packages in the mail room located in Walsh on the ground floor.
+When any resident/student receives a package, they will be notified via e-mail from the Copy Center.
+Students must pick up their packages in the Copy Center/Mail room located in Walsh on the ground floor.
+Packages, including large ones, will not be delivered.
 Students will sign for their packages in the mail log book before receiving their package.